RinteRface/shinyMobile/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 Regarding the [NOTE](https://www.r-project.org/nosvn/R.check/r-patched-solaris-x86/shinyMobile-00check.html), the pkg size has been reduced (remove png from documentation as well as icons in the inst/ folder).
-This should fix the NOTE
+This should fix the NOTE.